Yuvraj Singh: Indian Premier League

+Global T20 Canada

+In June 2019, Singh was signed as a marquee player by the Toronto Nationals for the second edition of the Global T20 Canada tournament, held from 25 July to 11 August 2019 in Brampton, Ontario.
+He was also appointed captain of the side for the season.

+Singh made his debut in the tournament against the Vancouver Knights, where he scored only 14 runs off 27 deliveries before being involved in a bizarre dismissal, walking off the field despite not being out.
+He gradually found rhythm over the course of the tournament, with a notable innings of 45 off 26 balls against the Edmonton Royals, displaying glimpses of his strokeplay.
+His most impactful performance came in a high-scoring match against the Brampton Wolves, where he scored a quickfire 51 off 22 deliveries, including five sixes and three fours.
+He also contributed in the field with two catches and a run-out and bowled an over, taking one wicket.

+Across six matches in the tournament, Yuvraj scored 153 runs at an average of approximately 25.50, maintaining a strike rate above 130.
+Though the Toronto Nationals finished fourth in the round-robin stage and were eliminated in the Eliminator, Yuvraj’s leadership and experience are said to have had contributed to the teams success.

+World Championship of Legends 2024

+In 2024, Singh captained the India Champions to victory in the inaugural World Championship of Legends, defeating Pakistan in the final.

 Playing style

-Yuvraj is primarily a left-handed batsman but can bowl part-time left-arm orthodox spin, which he improved in the latter part of his career.
+Singh is primarily a left-handed batsman but can bowl part-time left-arm orthodox spin, which he improved in the latter part of his career.
 He is regarded as a better batsman against fast bowling than spin bowling, and cites the Indian Oil Cup 2005 as a turning point in his career.
-Yuvraj is one of the athletic fielders in the Indian team, fielding primarily at point & covers with a good aim at the stumps.
-Yuvraj is a natural stroke player with an aggressive style of play, as seen by his strike rate of above 150 in T20 internationals & just below 90 in ODIs.
+Singh is one of the athletic fielders in the Indian team, fielding primarily at point & covers with a good aim at the stumps.
+Singh is a natural stroke player with an aggressive style of play, as seen by his strike rate of above 150 in T20 internationals & just below 90 in ODIs.
 Many regard him as one of the best clean strikers of the ball, with his trademark punch through the covers a treat to watch.
 When in good touch, he can clear the ropes quite effortlessly.
-A Cricinfo report published in late 2005 showed that since 1999, he was the fourth most prolific fielder in affecting ODI run outs, and of those on the list of prolific fielders, he had the second highest rate of effecting a run out.
+An ESPNcricinfo report published in late 2005 showed that since 1999, he was the fourth most prolific fielder in affecting ODI run outs, and of those on the list of prolific fielders, he had the second highest rate of effecting a run out.